 8. Exposure

 I know this is another weird-sounding hazard.
 Let me explain.
 If you live in a very populated area or you are visiting a highly-populated area with your dog, then a backyard that is exposed to the public, even if it’s gated and fenced, means heavy supervision.
-Unfortunately, some dogs are considered more valuable to people for a multitude of reasons.
+Unfortunately, some dogs are considered more valuable and are prey for some people to steal for a multitude of reasons.

 9. Gravel, bark, or mulch